Kari Apla

 @infatuation

 "Flavors from six Deccan coastal regions bump into each other at this casual, earth-toned Bandra West restaurant, and the resulting mashups demand repeat visits.
-This city loves to combine ingredients from the region and beyond, and at Kari Apla, those pairings feel balanced, and work like they were meant to be together.
-We keep going back for the lush omelet moilee, the slow-cooked, warmly spiced Madurai mutton cutlets, Angamaly pork pepper roast, and bone-in kingfish wrapped in a banana leaf.
-Another thing we love about Kari Apla that’s rare for Mumbai: the chefs-owners play multiple roles, smoothly gliding in and out of the open kitchen to bus tables, and chat with diners about their day or the inspiration behind each dish.
-The partially open outside seating faces a busy Bandra road, and can be muggy, dusty, and noisy, so we prefer to prop ourselves on a high stool at the kitchen counter in the narrow air-conditioned back room and enjoy the action. " - roshni bajaj sanghvi
+Kari Apla blends ingredients from the region and beyond, with pairings that feel perfectly balanced, as if they were meant to be together.
+We go back for the lush omelet moilee, the slow-cooked, warmly spiced Madurai mutton cutlets, Angamaly pork pepper roast, and bone-in kingfish wrapped in a banana leaf.
+Another thing we love about Kari Apla, which is rare for Mumbai: the chefs-owners play multiple roles, gliding in and out of the open kitchen to bus tables, and chat with diners about their day or the inspiration behind each dish.
+The partially open outside seating faces a busy Bandra road, and can be dusty and noisy, so we prefer to sit on a high stool at the kitchen counter in the air-conditioned back room." - roshni bajaj sanghvi

 View Postcard for Kari Apla